Doggy4/Event/README.md

 - Harry Potter
 - Hot potato
 - Leap of Faith
-- Push everyone to the platform
+- Push everyone off the platform
 - Floor is lava
 - Maths
 - Milk a cow